How much does property management cost per month?

 Frequently asked questions about how much property managers charge

-02: Can property management fees be tax-deductible?
+01: Are property management fees tax-deductible?

 Since property management fees can be a necessary part of generating vacation rental income, they can be tax-deductible in many cases.
 However, the amount deducted will largely depend on local tax laws and how you use your property.

-03: What question should I ask a prospective property manager?
+02: What question should I ask a prospective property manager?

 • What is your fee structure?

-• What services are and aren’t included?
+• What services are and aren’t included? (ex. property management answering service)

 • Are there any setup or onboarding fees?